jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guide.md

 ## Help

-Further information about AdapTable is available at our [Website](https://www.adaptabletools.com) and our [Help Site](https://adaptabletools.zendesk.com/hc/en-us)

 Developers can learn how to access AdapTable programmatically at [AdapTable Developer Documentation](https://api.adaptabletools.com)

+The other source for Help is our collection of 'Read Me' Docs ([full list here](https://github.com/AdaptableTools/adaptable/blob/master/packages/adaptable/readme/readme-list.md)).

+> Previously the main source of AdapTable Help was our [Zendesk Pages](https://adaptabletools.zendesk.com/hc/en-us) but these have been replaced by these Read Me docs and the Developer Documentation that is automatically produced and therefore always up to date.

+## More Information

+General information about Adaptable Tools is available at our [Website](http://www.adaptabletools.com)

 ## Support